makeabilitylab/physcomp/advancedio/oled.md

 For the C++ implementation using the Adafruit GFX library and Arduino, the key bits of code are excerpted below.
 The overall implementation is quite similar to the [p5js version](https://editor.p5js.org/jonfroehlich/sketches/KpUirYrAk).
 Make sure you read over this code carefully and understand it.

 Again, rather than, say "miles per hour" or "pixels per second", we've defined speed as "pixels per frame"—that is, how many pixels does the object move per frame.
-If we set `_xSpeed` to 5 and `_ySpeed` to 0, then the ball would move 5 x-pixels per frame (and simply bounce back and forth from the left side of the screen to the right and back again).
+If we set `_xSpeed` to 5 and `_ySpeed` to 0, then the ball would move 5 x pixels per frame (and simply bounce back and forth from the left side of the screen to the right and back again).

 {% highlight C++ %}
 // Create the display object